 Next, the woman is given injectable FSH, with or without LH, to stimulate her ovaries to develop multiple mature eggs.
 The cycle is closely monitored by measuring serum estradiol levels and ovarian follicle growth with transvaginal ultrasound.
 When the follicle size indicates that the eggs are mature, ovulation is triggered with an injection of human chorionic gonadotropin (hCG).

 Multiple eggs are removed from the ovaries using an ultrasound-guided transvaginal needle with the patient under anesthesia.
 The eggs are then fertilized by placing the sperm directly on the egg or by injecting a single sperm into each egg using a technique called intracytoplasmic sperm injection (ICSI).
-In three to five days, one or two of the resulting embryos are gently transferred through the cervix into the uterus using a catheter and ultrasound guidance.
+In three to five days, one or more (depending on the age of the woman) of the resulting embryos are transferred through the cervix into the uterus using a catheter and ultrasound guidance.
 Patients take progesterone to help support the possible pregnancy, and a pregnancy test is performed approximately two weeks after embryo transfer.

 Success rates for IVF depend on many factors, including the age of the woman and the cause of infertility.
-For women under 40 years of age, less than half will become pregnant and approximately 80% of those will ultimately deliver a child.
-Of these women, more than 1/3 will have twins and at least 5% will have three or more infants.
+About 35-40% will become pregnant and approximately 80% of those will ultimately deliver a child.
+Of these women, about 25% will have twins and 1 will have three or more infants.

 Medical complications from IVF are very infrequent.
 The most common is ovarian hyperstimulation syndrome, which occurs in approximately 5% of patients.
 This complication is more likely to occur in women with extremely high estradiol levels and is characterized by nausea and vomiting, increased intra-abdominal fluid and, occasionally, shortness of breath.
 It resolves within weeks with supportive therapy.

-The use of donor sperm or eggs has become a common technique to achieve pregnancy for some causes of infertility.
-Sperm donors are usually anonymous and frozen vials of processed samples are obtained from large donor sperm programs.
+The use of donor sperm, egges or a gestational carrier has become a common technique to achieve pregnancy for some causes of infertility.
+Sperm donors are usually anonymous and frozen vials of processed samples are obtained from large donor sperm banks.
 The donors are tested for multiple genetic and infectious diseases prior to donating.
 The tests for infectious diseases are repeated six months later, prior to releasing the sample from "quarantine."
 These sperm samples are used for IUI or, if required, for IVF.
 The success rates using donor sperm depends on any other diagnoses the woman might have and on her age.